 9.2 Cardholder data will be destroyed when no longer needed.
 Paper will be cross-cut shredded.
 Electronic files will be destroyed in a manner appropriate to the media on which they are stored.

 - 10. Processing Involving Third-Party Service Providers

 10.1 Offices must maintain a list of service provider used.

-10.2 A written agreement must be maintained that includes an acknowledgement that the service provider is responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the College or College entity.
+10.2 A written agreement must be maintained that includes an acknowledgment that the service provider is responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the College or College entity.

 10.3 Service provider PCI DSS compliance must be verified on an annual basis by obtaining the service provider’s Attestation of Compliance or checking for the service provider’s compliance status on the Visa Global Registry of PCI DSS Validated Service Providers.”

 10.4 The Information Technology Security Administrator should be consulted during engagements with new service providers to assure PCI DSS compliance and assess risk.